telerik/teststudio-docs/docs/knowledge-base/verification-kb/disabled-attribute-html.md

 1.&nbsp; Start recording.

-2.&nbsp; 2.Navigate to the page/step with the disabled element you'd like to verify.
+2.&nbsp; Navigate to the page/step with the disabled element you'd like to verify.

 *	Enable hover over highlighting.
 *	Hover the mouse over the applicable element